siriusctrl/UniPublic/CS/week4.md

     ![image-20190327142912731](assets/image-20190327142912731.png)

-- Howeveßr, this is not a good choice for practice
+- However, this is not a good choice for practice

   - Since when the distance is long between two host, the waiting time will be really long.